ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/code_documentation.md

 ````

 Comments can be used more effectively to explain **why** you have written code in a certain way.
-For example, you might explain to other analysts and developers why a section of your code doesn't follow standard practices,
+For example, you might explain to other analysts and developers why a section of your code does not follow standard practices,
-perhaps because the typical method didn't work.
+perhaps because the typical method did not work.
 This type of comment helps to clarify your decision-making process, without needing to describe the individual steps taken.

 In short, comments that explain **why** you made programming choices will help your future self and other developers to understand your intentions.